 Two-wheeled electric vehicle personnel expenses decreased by \$1.4 million, or 17.9%, from \$7.7 million during the year ended December 31, 2022 to \$6.3 million for the year ended December 31, 2023.
 The decrease is primarily attributable to changes in personnel time allocation, considering the reduced personnel requirement in the two-wheeled electric operations segment due to efficient personnel management, as well as increasing personnel requirement in the growing ride-hailing segment.
-Our operating lease expense decreased by \$1.2 million, or 34.8%, from \$3.4 million during the year ended December 31, 2022 to \$2.2 million for the year ended December 31, 2023, as a result of ceasing operations in 9 cities in 2023.
+Our operating lease expense decreased by \$1.2 million, or 34.8%, from \$3.4 million during the year ended December 31, 2022 to \$2.2 million for the year ended December 31, 2023.
 We also reduced our number of vans and motorcycles for field operations in fiscal year 2023.